Doing Business With DLA

 DLA is responsible for nearly every consumable item used by our military forces worldwide.
 This includes fuel, medical supplies, aviation requirements, land and maritime weapon systems spare parts, construction equipment and material, and critical troop-support items involving food, clothing, and textiles.
 DLA also procures depot level reparables.

-DLA is committed to encouraging and assisting small businesses seeking contracts with the Agency and ensuring small businesses have the maximum opportunity to participate in DLA's acquisition program both as prime contractors and subcontractors.
+DLA is committed to encouraging and assisting small businesses seeking contracts with the Agency.
+DLA is dedicated to ensuring small businesses have the maximum opportunity to participate in DLA's acquisition program both as prime contractors and subcontractors.

 This site contains information to inform and educate small businesses about the requirements and procurement practices of DLA whose mission is to "Support the Warfighter".